 - Generalization - how to apply past knowledge and experience in new situations.
 Agents that can generalize better can learn more quickly, since they need less experience.

 These are some of the core problems in artificial intelligence.
 To develop intelligent agents, we’ll need to understand each of these areas individually, and we’ll also need to understand how they interact with each other.
 I’m especially interested in the latter aspect.
 For example, how can we use abstraction to enable better modeling?
 How can we combine abstraction with exploration?
-How can we use generalization to improve the agent’s performance if we decide to change its utility function?
+How can we use generalization to make our agents adapt more quickly when we decide to change their utility functions?

 These are the sorts of questions that I spend a lot of my time thinking about.
 My hope is that in searching for answers to these questions, we will learn how make our AI systems more intelligent and better aligned with our values.
-The long-term goal is to build general-purpose machines that can help us to understand and solve our most pressing problems.
+The long-term goal of my research is to create general-purpose intelligent systems that can help us to understand and solve our most pressing problems.